 Losing a loved one isn't easy.
 We want to help you make changes to their account as soon as possible so you can focus on other matters.
 If someone close to you has passed away, and you have the required info as listed below, you have a few options.

 Here’s what to know about managing a deceased loved one’s line or account:

 How to make changes to a deceased person’s account

-- We won’t charge early termination fees or other cancellation fees on the deceased person’s line of service.
+- We don't charge early termination fees (or other cancellation fees) for the deceased person’s line of service.